iip-ecosphere/platform/platform/documentation/FAQ.md

 *Symptom:* After a first contact with the platform code it seems that you are missing detailed information about applied conventions on how to write code and you cannot find all conventions in this document.

-*Reason:* Although we tried to capture the most important conventions in this document, this document is not intended to be a programmer’s guide, i.e., we do not necessarily repeat all coding conventions here.
+*Reason:* Although we tried to capture the most important conventions in this document, this document is not intended to be a programmerâ€™s guide, i.e., we do not necessarily repeat all coding conventions here.

 *Solution:* Please refer to the platform coding guidelines in GitHub.